hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The Keystore file (in PKCS #12 format) that contains private key and the certificate presented to the client during authentication.
+The keystore file (in PKCS #12 format) that contains private key and the certificate presented to the client during authentication.

 ### `rpc-http-tls-keystore-password-file`